iExecBlockchainComputing/iexec-voucher-subgraph/README.md

 - IPFS node with access to admin API
 - graphnode connected to network `bellecour` with access to admin API

-NB: you can run a dockerized stack with `npm run start-local-stack` (`npm run stop-local-stack` when done)
+NB: you can run a dockerized stack with `npm run start-test-stack` (`npm run stop-test-stack` when done)

 env: